 2. Supported cards : Absa Credit, Cheque and Debit cards from VISA and Mastercard.
-Standard Bank Credit and Cheque cards from Mastercard.
-FNB and RMB Private Bank Credit, Cheque and Debit cards.
-Discovery Visa cards issued by Discovery bank (Launched on 25 March 2019).
-Investec Credit and Debit cards, British Airways Credit cards and Virgin Money cards.
+Standard Bank Credit, Cheque and Debit cards from Mastercard.
+FNB and RMB Credit, Cheque and Debit cards.
+New Discovery Visa cards issued by Discovery bank (Launched on 25 March 2019).
+Investec Credit and Debit cards.
+British Airways credit cards and Virgin Money cards.

 3. Not all card products may be supported.
 If you cannot enrol your card, please contact your bank for assistance.

 4. Iris scan is only available on the Galaxy Note9, Note8, S9, S9+, S8 and S8+.
 Iris authentication may not function in certain circumstances.